Marjayoun: Ottoman period

-In 1596, 'Jadida' appears in the daftar of Ottoman nahiya (subdistrict) of Tibnin in the liwa' (district) of Safad, as a Muslim village of 28 households and 12 bachelors.
+In 1596, Jadida appears in the daftar of Ottoman nahiya (subdistrict) of Tibnin in the liwa' (district) of Safad, as a Muslim village of 28 households and 12 bachelors.
 The villagers paid a fixed tax-rate of 25% on agricultural products, such as wheat, barley, olive trees, vineyards, goats and beehives, in addition to "occasional revenues" and a press for olive oil or grape syrup; a total of 9,606 akçe.

 In 1875 Victor Guérin visited Marjayoun (which he called Djedeideh), and found 2,000 inhabitants, mostly "Schismatic Greek" (i.e. Melkite Uniats), but also some Greek Orthodox and Muslims.

 Saint Peter's Cathedral, built in 1892, was restored in 1968 after a fire.
 It was also later restored in 2009.

 20th–21st centuries

 During the Syria-Lebanon Campaign of World War II, British and Australian forces advancing from Palestine entered the town on 11 June 1941, but were forced to withdraw on 15 June following a Vichy French counterattack.
 The Allies recaptured the town on 24 June in the Battle of Merdjayoun.

 Marjayoun was the headquarters of the South Lebanon Army, the militia that controlled southern Lebanon during Israel's occupation of the region after the 1982 Lebanon War until its withdrawal from the region in 2000.
 Following the pullout, many residents of Marjayoun fled to Israel, fearing accusations of collaboration.

 On 10 August 2006, after the breakdown of ceasefire negotiations in the 2006 Lebanon War, Israeli forces took control of Marjayoun.
 The next day, a convoy of 3,000 people fled from the town.
 The convoy was attacked by the Israeli Air Force (IAF) northeast of Hasbaya en route to Kefraya, in the south of the Bekaa valley.
 The bombing killed at least seven people, and is known as the Marjayoun convoy incident.

+On 29 May 2026, rockets fired by Hezbollah struck Saint George's Orthodox Church in the village.